-4 What Can HR Do?
+5 What Can Senior Leaders Do?

-This final section gives you some practical advice about actions HR can take to improve and sustain employee engagement.
+This final section gives you some practical advice about actions you can take to raise and sustain engagement levels in your organisation.

 The preceding sections demonstrate that engagement is important for morale, wellbeing and performance, and is associated with higher levels of advocacy.
 They also show that there is considerable agreement about the drivers of engagement.
-The key question for HR practitioners is, what can HR do to raise engagement levels in the organisation?
+The key question for senior leaders is, what can I do to raise engagement levels in my organisation?

 With such a wide-ranging list of things that can influence engagement levels, it can be difficult to know where to start, and what will have the most impact.
-It might help to think about what HR can do at different levels within the organisation, to offer a wellrounded contribution:
+It might help to think about what can be done at different levels within the organisation: